Housing

 Staff & Facilities

-The Residential Life Administrative Team is comprised of five Residential Administrators; a Behavior Support Coordinator; and two Assistant Directors.
-Led by the Residential Treatment Center Director, the team offers guidance, oversight, and support in areas such as organizational processes and staff development.
+The Residential Administrative Team is comprised of five Residential Administrators; a Behavior Support Coordinator; and two Assistant Directors.
+Led by the Vice President of Residential Services, the team offers guidance, oversight, and support in areas such as organizational processes and staff development.

 Social activities, group sessions, and signage within living units support practice of safe and positive behaviors in the dorm, on campus, and at home.